patrick1964/2048/README.md

 most of which i know how to do/ can figure out how to do fairly quickly.
-(fairly quickly meaning in < 2 days) all in all, i know this is not fantastic. i am not very experienced. i hope this shows my dedication and commitment to improvement, if not my capacity to learn and love of programming.
+(fairly quickly meaning in < 2 days) all in all, i know this is not fantastic. i am not very experienced, but i hope this shows my dedication and commitment to improvement, if not my capacity to learn and love of programming.